JunctionBoxca/junctionboxca.github.com/_posts/2020-06-13-state-of-http2.md

 The implementation details of HTTP2 start at section 3 in the spec.
 I will aim to document compatibility of the following libraries over the coming weeks.
 Starting with server compatibility and then client compatibility.
 Server compatibilty should be relatively easy using [h2spec](https://github.com/summerwind/h2spec).

-1. Go stdlib - server.
+## Server Libraries

-1. Go stdlib - client.
+1. Go stdlib.
-1. Project Reactor - server.
-1. Project Reactor - client.
+1. Project Reactor.
-1. Java 11 stdlib - server.
-1. Java 11 stdlib - client.
+1. Java 11 stdlib.
-1. Netty - server.
+1. Netty.

+## Client Libraries

+1. Go stdlib.
-1. Netty - client.
+1. Netty.
 1. OK HTTP.
+1. Project Reactor.
+1. Java 11 stdlib.

 | no.   | Title                                |
 | ===== | ==================================== |